sveinbjornt/searchfs/README.md

 However, catalog search for both HFS+ and APFS remains available in Darwin's low-level system libraries via the [searchfs()](https://www.unix.com/man-page/osx/2/searchfs/) function.
 The `searchfs` program makes use of this function.

+## TODO

+* The API supports searching for files based on creation, modification, access date, based on finder flags (deprecated file and creator types), and so on.
+Add that.

 ## BSD License

 Copyright © 2017-2018 Sveinbjorn Thordarson <a href="mailto:sveinbjorn@sveinbjorn.org">&lt;sveinbjorn@sveinbjorn.org&gt;</a>